 This time of year nonprofit communicators have the unenviable situation of not only having to deal with the normal holiday stress most everyone else deals with, but also the added strain of coordinating year-end campaigns at your nonprofit.

 Want to talk about it?
 We’re holding a live event TODAY December 5th at 1pm ET (10am PT) on handling year-end stress in our Community.
 Join us there and look for the “Events” section to RSVP.

 You’re probably dealing with:

 - High Expectations – shopping for the perfect gifts, planning the perfect meals, writing the perfect email appeal

-- Juggling Schedules – parties, school events, #GivingTuesday, family get-togethers
+- Juggling Schedules – work parties, school events, #GivingTuesday, family get-togethers, making time for friends

 - Money Worries – spending too much on decorations, gifts and food; not getting enough in donations

 To help you navigate this madness every year, I share some tips and resources to help you get through it the best you can.

 My biggest tip for you is:

 This doesn’t mean you shouldn’t always try your best.
 It’s just a reminder that nothing is ever perfect.

 This tip if for those of us who rearrange the ornaments on our Christmas tree after our family decorates it (or the dishes in the dishwasher if you don’t do Christmas trees).
 It’s for those of us too scared to post that video or publish that article because it’s not the best thing they’ll ever see.
 (Remember, Some of Your Work Will Not Be Successful, but you have to keep going)